ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 When the number of characters exceed the limit, the line should be broken into multiple lines.
 The following standard is used during the line breaks,

-- --Break the line after the comma
+- Break the line after the comma
-- --Break before the operator
+- Break before the operator
-- --From higher-level breaks go to the lower-level breaks.
+- From higher-level breaks go to the lower-level breaks.

-5Comments
+#5 Comments

 There are 2 types of comments in Java.